-Over a decade ago now I helped build houses on a mission trip to Mexico with the youth from our church, and they introduced me to a song, popular at the time, by a Christian rock group called “Audio Adrenaline.”
-Their music, I can testify, more than lived up to the name.
-But while their music might not be for everyone, the lyrics to the song they taught me struck me as clearly true for the Christian community of faith.
+Many years ago now I helped build houses on a mission trip to Mexico with the youth from the church where I was the pastor, and they introduced me to a song, popular at the time, by a Christian rock group called “Audio Adrenaline.”
+The impact of their music, I can testify, more than lived up to the name, especially at the volume the kids liked to play it.
+But while their music might not have been for everyone, the lyrics to the song they taught me struck me as clearly true for the Christian community of faith.
 The chorus goes:

 It’s a big, big house – with lots and lots of room

 It’s a big big table – with lots and lots of food;